Imagine you’re at the petrol station filling up your car, when a splash of petrol hits the ground.

 Plants releasing bubbles of oxygen into the atmosphere.

-When animals eat plants (or other animals), they redirect glucose and its energy into their own growing cells.
+When animals eat plants (or other animals who ate plants), they redirect glucose and its energy into their own growing cells.

 Image source: BBC

-Every time we inhale, the caustic oxygen in the air attacks glucose molecules in our blood and tissues.
+Every time we inhale, we utilise the caustic oxygen in the air to attack glucose molecules in our blood and tissues.

 This is called ‘respiration’.
 It’s a reversal of photosynthesis, and it allows animals to access the Sun’s energy that was stored by plants.